home-assistant/brands/README.md

 - A landscape image is preferred.
 - Aspect ratio should respect the logo of the brand.
-- Shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
+- The shortest side of the image must be at least 128 pixels, 256 pixels for the hDPI version.
-- Shortest side of the image must be not bigger than 256 pixels, 512 pixels for the hDPI version.
+- The shortest side of the image must be no bigger than 256 pixels, 512 pixels for the hDPI version.
 - The maximum pixel size for the shortest side of the images is, of course, preferred.

 ## Using the same image for logo & icon